markcromwell/short-story-gen-cli/README.md

 # Story Generator CLI 🎨📚

-AI-powered command-line tool to generate creative stories of any length using multiple AI providers.
+AI-powered command-line tool to generate creative stories of any length using multiple AI providers, with comprehensive editorial workflow capabilities.

 ## Features